keith/git-pile/README.md

 $ git absorb
 ```

-In this example `git-absorb` will prompt you to commit, and then
+In this example `git absorb` will prompt you to commit, and then
-automatically run `git-updatepr` updating your first commit that changed
+automatically run `git updatepr` updating your first commit that changed
 `file1`.
 It is functionally equivalent to:

 ```sh